VelodromePosted: May 21, 2012

 I wasn’t scared by Polycyclic Aromatic Hydrocarbons and neither were other people because holes soon appeared in the fence.
 It wasn’t as if we were going to eat the soil, so even if the velodrome’s days were numbered it seemed unfair that people could no longer use it while it was there exactly as it had been the day before the fences and signs went up.

 My first mission into the velodrome after its condemnation was also the first time I went there at night.
 The grass had grown to knee-height and was slowly consuming the park benches.
 Weeds shed sticky burrs the shape of exclamation points which covered my socks in prickles and made it difficult to walk through the long grass.
 The grass and the weeds were so healthy that I figured it must be the Aromatic Hydrocarbons.
-The contamination gave the velodrome a Chernobyl-like grandeur and the same sense of hidden danger; while everything looked regular, on a molecular level I imagined it to be the equivalent of a piranha-infested lake.
+The contamination gave the velodrome a sense of hidden danger; while everything looked regular, on a molecular level I imagined it to be the equivalent of a piranha-infested lake.

 We negotiated the long grass until we came to the concrete ellipse of the velodrome.
 We looked like wind-up toys, all lost on our own path.
-Phil was carrying a brown leather briefcase full of Learn Chinese tapes that we found in a pile of rubbish during the walk from Newtown.
-It gave him a crazed appearance, like he was a lost businessman doomed to endlessly traverse wastelands in search of the office.
+Phil was carrying a brown leather briefcase full of cassettes that we found in a pile of rubbish during the walk from Newtown.
+It gave him a bizarre appearance, like he was a lost businessman doomed to endlessly traverse wastelands in search of the office.
 I giggled as I watched him struggle through the grass in long, laboured strides, briefcase slapping at his legs.
 I came to a stop at one of the stands and climbed to my usual position at the top as Tim’s grey shadow ran a lap around the track.

 The buzz of a helicopter accompanied the circle of light that I watched moving over the factory roofs.
 I was sure the helicopter was searching for escaped felons, and felt frightened we would be targeted and spot-lit.
 They were probably looking for three people who had just robbed a bank and here we were with a big leather briefcase, tottering crazily around an abandoned site.
 I pictured it all in my mind: the wind from the chopper blades and the megaphones and the questioning.
 But the searchlight came to the edge of the velodrome and no further.
 The helicopter changed direction.
 We were safe.